 5. AOB

-A Query for DJK from LM – LM could not find an application form for free broadband that DJK mentioned at last week’s meeting.
-DJK to look again
+A Query for DK from LM – LM could not find an application form for free broadband that DK mentioned at last week’s meeting.
+DK to look again

 B Requests for help – no more received.

 Andrew Maclean is thinking of doing a curry night / asked LM about price to be charged.
 Thought best for him to decide as it’s his business.